Students Rights and Responsibilities Handbook

 If a student, staff member, or volunteer feels that they have been subjected to a bias incident or other inappropriate conduct based on race or any other protected class, they are encouraged to report this to a school or District employee.
 Any staff member who has knowledge of conduct in violation of this policy shall immediately report their concern to a building or District administrator.
 Any student who has knowledge of conduct in violation of this policy is encouraged to report their concern to a school or District employee.
 Reports may be made anonymously.

 Reports against a building administrator may be directed to the superintendent.
-Reports against the superintendent may be directed to the board chair.
-Upon receipt of a report, the superintendent or board chair will ensure that the appropriate complaint procedure is followed.
+Reports against the superintendent may be directed to the Board chair.
+Upon receipt of a report, the superintendent or Board chair will ensure that the appropriate complaint procedure is followed.

 The District is committed to ongoing communication throughout the investigation.
 When the person making the report is known, they shall be notified when the investigation has been completed and, as appropriate and when authorized by law, the findings of the investigation and any remedial action that has been taken.
 The person may appeal the initial decision in accordance with the applicable complaint procedure.
 Retaliation against any person who is a victim of, who reports, who is thought to have reported, or who files a complaint about a bias incident in good faith, or otherwise participates in an investigation or inquiry, is also strictly prohibited and will be subject to discipline.